systemviewinc/docs.systemviewinc.com/usage/user_guide.md

 ### Allocate on Local Stack:
 The vsi:runtime will create a wrapper function which calls the C/C++ function specified in the  “__C/C++ Function Name__” field.
 The wrapper function allocates some local variables to process the inputs and outputs of the functions.
 By default these variables will be allocated on the stack, on some target architectures (such as Cortex-R5) running real-time operating systems, the thread stack is limited; by unchecking this box the user can force the runtime to a declare the local variable as “***static***” which will cause them to be allocated on the global memory area.
 ## Arguments Tab
 Each argument of the function chosen in “C/C++ Function name” will be exposed as an interface of the “block” .
 This “tab” allows the user to specify details about the interface that are not inferred by the built-in parser.
 Some fields have default values populated by the parser which the user can override.
-Figure 2 shows the Screen shot of the Argument Tab, the number of rows in the argument tab is determined by the “__Number of Parameters__” in the __Top Level tab__.
+Figure below shows the Screen shot of the Argument Tab, the number of rows in the argument tab is determined by the “__Number of Parameters__” in the __Top Level tab__.

 ![alt text](/img/img_user_guide/argument_tab.png)

 ### C/C++ Name:
 This field is automatically updated when the function is picked in the “Top Level Tab” and is the name of the argument .
 ### C/C++ Type: